A portable medical order that goes by different names in different states

-POLSTs are commonly used by elderly patients who are severely ill and near death, differentiating them from other advance directives, which even healthy individuals can benefit from creating.
+POLSTs are commonly used by elderly patients who are severely ill, frail, and near death, differentiating them from advance directives, which even healthy individuals can benefit from creating as part of their estate plan, since they can help to plan broadly for future circumstances.
 Every state has some form of POLST, which may have a slightly different name, like MOLST (medical order for life-sustaining treatment), but they should cover the same ground.

 POLST forms are a voluntary part of advance planning, and not everyone needs one